jcai849/jcai849.github.io/docs/non-concern.md

 Sexuality is the foremost of any relation, at a fundamental psychological level providing impetus to human action despite it's typical burial under some alternative, bowlderised, rationalisation for action.
 Attachment likewise is a well-understood physiological process as a side effect for those who aren't numbed to it.
 It is the most raw form of sociality, rendering one utterly bare.
-Foucault[@foucault2019history] and Scruton[@scruton2006sexual] shared at the very least a conviction in the importance of sexuality, placing it one step above the shrug of the shoulders that the mass mind has been conditioned to express, this expression likely being a subverted puritan relic.
+Foucault[@foucault2019history] and Scruton[@scruton2006sexual] shared at the very least a conviction in the importance of sexuality, placing it one step above the shrug of the shoulders that the mass mind has been conditioned to express -- this expression likely being a subverted puritan relic.
 Scruton did a better job of relating the importance of it to formal recognition, in marriage, though they both agreed on the formation of social relations possessing close ties to sexual relations.

 The lack of concern for sexuality is grounded in a denial of it's formation of social relations, which ultimately stems from a lack of concern for social relations in general.